-The highest priorities for funding will be given to Early Career Researchers applying for meritorious projects.
-Established Researchers applying for support of a project will only be eligible to apply should they meet the requirements included in the Experienced Researcher definition.
+The highest priorities for funding will be given to New Researchers2 applying for meritorious projects.
+Established Researchers3 applying for support of a project will only be eligible to apply should they meet the requirements included in the Experienced Researcher4 definition.
 All other Established Researchers are not eligible to apply.

-Applications for additional support by MMSF beyond the initial the two-year period will not be accepted.
+Applications for a second year of support by MMSF will not be accepted.
 Applicants are expected to approach other granting agencies for continuing support.